andorr10/starwars/README.md

 # starwars
-deployed starwars application that will be hosted on heroku.  allows user to input submit answers to questions and stores total sum of numbers correlated to responses in database.
+deployed starwars application that will be hosted on heroku.  allows user to search for starwars characters and will list their name, age, title, role and force points.
+If the character does not exist you can add them.